Avuerro/ISMI-braintriage/README.md

 All of our code is contained within the `code` folder; the `images` folder contains some images that are relevant to our project.
 The `submission` folder contains the `.csv` files of our submissions to Grand Challenge.

 The contents of the `code` and `images` folders are explained in our [Wiki](https://github.com/fbergh/ISMI-braintriage/wiki).
 The Wiki also contains an explanation of how to run our code in order to reproduce our results.
-An offline version is included in `ISMI-braintriage Wiki.pdf`.
+An offline version is included in `ISMI-braintriage Wiki.pdf` (Note: the pages in this offline version are out of order, due to the conversion method we used).

 ### Intermediate Presentation